fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/alu_parts.md

 ![image](img/aluminium/holddown_scrap.jpg)

-*Don't remove the valchromat clamps yet.*
+*The valchromat clamps are removed in this picture, it's safer to leave them on longer.*

 * Now the aluminium is firmly secured and you can run all small hole operations that require the 4 mm bit.
 * When that is done you can change the bit to 6 mm and probe the height.
 * Start with milling away all small scrap pieces that were to small to secure with two screws.
 These can be <10 mm small and still ruin your day (break your bit when they come loose) so look extra carefully for them in the CAM simulation.
 * Mill the pockets with a positive tolerance to make assembly easier fit.
 0.1 mm should be enough.
 * Test the fit of the holes using a loose part.
 * Now you can remove the clamps.
-But look out for areas without hold downs, and leave clamps there.
+But look out for areas without hold downs and leave the clamps there.

 ![image](img/aluminium/pockets.jpg)